thaaoliveira1/Sentiment-Analysis-Twitter-Python/README.md

-# Students Mental Health
+# Mental Health in Tech Industries

-## Group: Bita and Thamires

-cats are the best

-New day
+## Final Project Advanced Machine Learning

+This dataset is from a 2014 survey that measures attitudes towards mental health and frequency of mental health disorders in the tech workplace.
+You are also encouraged to analyze data from the ongoing 2016 survey found here.